ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 **A naming convention must be followed for sample names**: The "." character is used to specify haplotype, and should be avoided in sample names unless it is being used that way.
 For haploid samples, just don't use a ".".
-For diploid or poloyploid samples, use the form `SAMPLE.HAPLOTYPE`. where `HAPLOTYPE` is either `0` for a haploid sample, or `1` or `2` for a diploid sample etc:
+For diploid or poloyploid samples, use the form `SAMPLE.HAPLOTYPE` where `HAPLOTYPE` is either `0` for a haploid sample, or `1` or `2` for a diploid sample etc:

 ```
 # Diploid sample: